Find a home

 Pay less rent

-By reducing the percentage of your property that you rent from us, you'll cut your monthly rent bill.
-Your mortgage repayments may go up, but this then goes towards you owning your own home.
+By reducing the percentage of your property that you rent from us, means you'll cut your monthly rent bill.
+Your mortgage repayments may go up, but this then goes towards you owning more of your own home.
 So overall, you may be better off financially.
-Please note that as mentioned in your tenancy agreement, rental costs increase annually, so it's worth reviewing your rent and mortgage regularly.
+Please note that as mentioned in your lease agreement, rental costs increase annually, so it's worth reviewing your rent and mortgage regularly.

 More mortgage choice

-If you staircase your way to owning 100% of your home, you’ll be able to get a standard mortgage, rather than a shared ownership mortgage.
+If you staircase your way to owning 100% of your home, if permitted in your lease, you’ll be able to get a standard mortgage, rather than a shared ownership mortgage.
 As standard mortgages are more widely available, they tend to be cheaper.

 Freedom to sell